martinsumner/leveled/docs/VOLUME.md

 Initial volume tests have been [based on standard basho_bench eleveldb test](../test/volume/single_node/examples) to run multiple stores in parallel on the same node and and subjecting them to concurrent pressure.

 This showed a [relative positive performance for leveled](VOLUME_PRERIAK.md) for both population and load.
-This also showed that although the LevelEd throughput was relatively stable it was still subject to fluctuations related to CPU constraints.
-Prior to moving on to full Riak testing, a number of changes where then made to LevelEd to reduce the CPU load in particular during merge events.
+This also showed that although the leveled throughput was relatively stable, it was still subject to fluctuations related to CPU constraints - especially as compaction of the ledger was a CPU intensive activity.
+Prior to moving on to full Riak testing, a number of changes where then made to leveled to reduce the CPU load during these merge events.

-The aim was to try and make the burden of running LevelEd easier on disk I/O, whilst accepting that although CPU load may be higher, it should be constant and allow for predictable and less volatile performance.

 ## Initial Riak Cluster Tests